-Ovarian cancer is the leading cause of cancer death from gynecologic malignancies in the U.S. An important diagnostic problem is the identification of malignancy when a patient presents with an adnexal mass.
+Ovarian cancer is the second most common gynecologic malignancy and the most common cause of gynecologic cancer death in the U.S. An important diagnostic problem is the identification of malignancy when a patient presents with an adnexal mass.
 Some evidence supports the notion that initial management of a malignancy by a specialist in ovarian cancer treatment produces better outcomes, due to more thorough staging and tumor debulking at the initial operation.
 Currently, there are several assessment methods possible for differentiating between a benign and malignant adnexal mass.
 Proteomics-based testing have been developed to supplement current methods for evaluation.

 OVA1™ Test is a qualitative test that combines immunoassay results for five analytes believed to be biomarkers of ovarian cancer (CA 125, transthyretin, apolipoprotein A-1, beta2 microglobulin, and transferrin).
 A proprietary software called OvaCalc, which contains an algorithm combines the five separate results into a single numeric score between 0.0 and 10.0 to indicate the likelihood that the pelvic mass is benign or malignant.
 Women who are premenopausal have a cut off of 5.0, whereas postmenopausal women have a 4.4 cutoff, for a likelihood of finding malignancy.
 A high OVA1 test score is not a diagnosis of cancer, rather it indicates an increased risk for malignancy.